Share this page

 • Canadian Association of Municipal Administrators

-CN works with the Federation of Canadian Municipalities (FCM) and the Railway Association of Canada (RAC) to prevent and resolve issues that may arise when people live and work near railway operations.
-The FCM/RAC Proximity Initiative was established in 2003 and is co-chaired by Éric Harvey, Senior Counsel, Regulatory, Legal Affairs at CN, and Randy Goulden, City Councillor for Yorkton, SK.
-By developing proximity guidelines and improving stakeholder awareness, the Initiative aims to address railway-community issues, including land-use compatibility, drainage, safety, noise and vibration.
+CN works with these organizations and others to prevent and resolve issues that may arise when people live and work near railway operations.
+By developing proximity guidelines and improving stakeholder awareness, we aim to address railway-community issues, including land-use compatibility, drainage, safety, noise and vibration.

 VIEW FCM - RAC PROXIMITY GUIDELINES